morewings/cra-template-quickstart-redux/README.md

 ## Git hooks

 Git hooks management provided by [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).
 In order to keep your repo clean, every time you commit something `husky` will run `eslint --fix` command  on staged files, preventing you from committing badly formatted code.
 Before each push tests will run in the same manner.
 You can change or disable this behavior in `.linstagedrc` and `.huskyrc` config files.
+Please note you need to [update snapshots](https://jestjs.io/docs/en/snapshot-testing#updating-snapshots) and fix failing tests to be able to commit or push your code.

 ## Testing